 - Explain to customers the different types of loans and credit options that are available, as well as the terms of those services.

-Loan Officers with little to no experience tend to make between $32870 and $44740 while the more experienced ones make over $91810 per year.
+Loan Officers with little to no experience tend to make between $31870 and $44500 while the more experienced ones can earn over $92240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Loan Officer is to move to a higher paying state like MA.
-Right now, the highest paying states for Loan Officers are MA, NY, DC, NH and RI.
+One of the easiest ways to increase your salary as a Loan Officer is to move to a higher paying state like NY.
+Right now, the highest paying states for Loan Officers are NY, DC, MA, CT and NH.

-3 other factors that can increase your salary as A Loan Officer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Loan Officer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Loan Officers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Loan Officers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons